COMPANION TO CANTO XLV

 We may observe that the note did not re-appear in the successive editions of The Cantos during the late 1950s and 1960s.
 In 1966, Pound edited his own selection of Cantos for Faber.
 This edition of Selected Cantos did not include the note under canto 45, although there was enough space for it on the page.
 Nor did the volume include the note at the end of the cantos text, as a supplement, the way it did in the Selected Poems of 1957.

-Pound remarked at the start of the volume:
+Pound remarked at the start of this volume, the last he ever edited:

 “I have made these selections to indicate main elements in the Cantos.
 To the specialist the task of explaining them.
 As Jung says: ‘Being essentially the instrument for this work he (the artist) is subordinate to it and we have no reason for expecting him to interpret it for us.
 He has done the best that is in him by giving it form and he must leave interpretation to others and to the future’” (9).